Resilient-Labs/todo-list-2019-week05/README.md

 # Todo List App
 Todo List allows the user to log their 'todos' and mark off todos for clearing upon completetion.
-Enjoy a nice

 **Link to project:** https://cydvilla.github.io/todo-list/